spabolu/mongodb-hack/README.md

 The workflow enforces:
 * Date filters aligned with the Reddit post timestamp.
-* Use the `topic="news"` parameter in Tavily searches to prioritize recent news sources with publication dates (thanks to Yash for suggesting this feature).
+* Use the `topic="news"` parameter in Tavily searches to prioritize recent news sources with publication dates.
 * Reputable domain whitelists.
 * Satire/fake-source detection (don't treat original satire articles as "proof").
 * Returning multiple independent sources with descriptions.